digiltd/oh-rtd-test/How-To-Implement-A-Binding.md

 1. import newly created project by selecting 'Import->Existing Java project'
 1. active the new plugin in !RunConfiguration 'Run Configurations->openHAB Runtime->Plugins->activate your plugin->Auto-start true'

+If you have imported the project before, follow the same steps.
+If you select the same root directory, eclipse scans the path and detects your already imported components.
+You can only chose your new bundle to import.

 Another possibility is to copy an existing binding and do a search&replace for the name.
 If the first step fails due to insufficient memory - Java's memory allowance may need to be increased (`export MAVEN_OPTS="-Xmx1024m -XX:MaxPermSize=256m"`)